 • INSEAD (France)

-The themes of current and past projects include:
+Themes of past projects

-Each project is very important to SPBD and its results are implemented into its business within 12-24 months of completion of the work.
-In order to optimize the final solution, SPBD makes available its full Executive Team in the US and its General Managers in the Microfinance Network.
-In addition, all its proprietary processes and research are provided to assist each team in its work.
-The student will also spend time in the South Pacific to become knowledgeable of the cultures, see our processes firsthand and meet the required government dignitaries, local banking executives, etc. to garner the best information possible.
+Each project is very important to SPBD, and we implement findings within 12-24 months of completion of the work.
+To optimize the final solution, SPBD makes available our full Executive Team in the US and our General Managers throughout the network.
+Depending on the projects, the student(s) may also spend time in the South Pacific to gain knowledge and insight of the cultures, see our processes firsthand and meet the required government dignitaries, local banking executives, etc. to garner the best information possible.

 Please contact us if you would be interested in partnering with us on a project both as a team or as an individual.

-By Daniel Kurz - UCLA Anderson, M.B.A.
-Class of 2012
+Daniel Kurz – UCLA Anderson, M.B.A.

 Last spring, four of my fellow classmates at the UCLA Anderson School of Management and I worked with SPBD for our capstone project (a 20-week consulting project that students complete as part of their graduation requirements).
 SPBD asked us to evaluate a small archipelago country in the South Pacific to determine the local demand for microfinance products and services.
 We were tasked with preparing a market entry strategy that addressed everything from product strategy, to marketing, to financial projections.
 As part of our primary research, we spent 10 days in the country interviewing local women about their household and financial needs.
 We also met with other key stakeholders including government officials, commercial banks, accountants, lawyers, and other organizations, such as the mobile carrier, to gain a deeper understanding of the country’s financial sector and business climate.